 Breast Cancer Risk and Prevention

 Breast cancer is one of the most common cancers in women.
 About 1 in 8 women will develop breast cancer in their lifetime.
-This means there is about a 12% lifetime risk, or about 12 out of 100 women will get the disease.
-This means the other 88 women will not.
 Men are also at risk of breast cancer, but this risk is much lower than it is for women.
 This article will talk about breast cancer risk and prevention in women only.

 Some risks for breast cancer can be modifiable, meaning you can change them (diet, weight, exercise, alcohol use, etc).
 Others are nonmodifiable, meaning they can’t be changed (age, family history, starting your period at a young age).

-Risk factors can increase your chance of breast cancer, but they do not mean that you will definitely develop cancer.
-About 70% of the women who get breast cancer do not have any risk factors and more than 85% have no family history of the disease.
+Risk factors can increase your chance of breast cancer, but they do not mean that you will get cancer.
+About 70 out of 100 women who get breast cancer do not have any risk factors and more than 85 out of 100 have no family history of the disease.
 Because of this fact, all women should talk about screening for breast cancer with their providers.

 The following are risk factors for breast cancer and ways you can lower your risk of the disease.